Agoric/documentation/main/zoe/api/contract-support/ratio-math.md

 # Ratio Math Functions

 These functions let you apply a ratio (a fraction) to an amount, multiplying or dividing an amount by a ratio of two natural numbers.
 Ratios consist of a *numerator* and a *denominator*.
 Both of these consist of a value and a brand, just like `amounts`.
 A ratio cannot have a denominator value of 0.

 The ratio functions have to be imported.

 The most common kind of `Ratio` is applied to an `Amount` of a particular brand and produces results of the same brand.

 `Ratios` can also have two brands, essentially typing them such as miles per hour or US dollars for Swiss francs (an exchange rate ratio) (i.e. the numerator is one brand and the denominator is another).
 Keep in mind that a ratio function should make sense when used with a dual-branded ratio.

 For example, when multiplying an amount by a ratio, the result has the ratio numerator's brand.
 So the amount should have the same brand as the ratio's denominator to cancel it out; e.g. 5 gallons * (10 miles / 1 gallon) = 50 miles.
 Similarly, dividing an amount by a ratio returns a result amount with the denominator's brand, so the amount should be the same brand as the numerator to cancel it out.

+In order to support precision calculations, the multiplication and division operations require that the caller specify whether the result should be rounded up or down.
+These operations produce Amounts, so they have to end by converting the ratio to an integer with a division.
+This may require roundoff, and correct calculations requrie that the caller choose which is appropriate.

 ## `makeRatio(numerator, numeratorBrand, denominator, denominatorBrand)`
 - `numerator`: `{ BigInt }`